Hypothetical Axis victory in World War II: Early depictions

 The novel Swastika Night (1937) presents the post-war world born from the victory of the Axis Powers: a dictatorship characterized by much "violence and mindlessness" which are justified by "irrationality and superstition".
 Published two years before Nazi Germany began the Second World War in 1939, Swastika Night is a work of future history and not a work of alternative history.
 The book reviewer, Darragh McManus, said that although the story and plot of the novel are "a huge leap of imagination, Swastika Night posits a terrifyingly coherent and plausible [world]", that "considering when it was published, and how little of what we know of the Nazi regime today was then understood, the novel is eerily prophetic and perceptive about the nature of Nazism".

 The short story I, James Blunt (1941) is a work of wartime propaganda set in a fictional September 1944 when Great Britain is under Nazi rule.
 The story is told through the entries of a diary, which describe the social and economic consequences of military occupation such as British workers sent to the shipyards of Nazi Germany and Scotland to build warships to attack the U.S. The short story concludes with the diarist exhorting the reader to ensure that the story of the Nazi occupation of Great Britain remains fiction.

+On 19 February 1942, the Canadian government staged a simulated Nazi German invasion and occupation of the city of Winnipeg, Manitoba, and surrounding areas known as If Day (French: Si un jour, lit.
+'If one day').
+It was organized as a war bond promotion by the Greater Winnipeg Victory Loan organization.
+The event was the largest military exercise in Winnipeg to that point.
+Organizers believed that the fear induced by the event would help increase fundraising objectives.
+Activities included a staged firefight between Canadian troops and volunteers dressed as German soldiers, the internment of prominent politicians, the imposition of Nazi rule, a fly-over, and a parade.
+The event was a success and over $3 million was collected in Winnipeg on that day.